Carteret Community College Data & Information Overview

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Carteret Community College, see our tuition and fees and room and board pages.

-The student loan default rate at Carteret Community College is 15.9%.
-Watch out!
-This is significantly higher than the national default rate of 10.1%, which means you could have trouble paying back your student loans if you take any out.
+The student loan default rate at Carteret Community College is 13.0%.
+This is higher than the national default rate of 10.1% so you should proceed with caution when taking out student loans.

-How Much Money Do Carteret Community College Graduates Make?students who graduate with a bachelor's degree from Carteret Community College make about $23,900 a year during their first few years of employment after graduation.
-This is about 40% less that the average pay for college graduates overall.
+How Much Money Do Carteret Community College Graduates Make?students who graduate from Carteret Community College with a bachelor's degree go on to jobs where they make an average salary of $28,470 in their early years.
+This is about 33% less that the average pay for college graduates overall.
 However, graduates with your major may make more.

 Location of Carteret Community College

 Contact details for Carteret Community College are given below.

 Carteret Community College MajorsLearn more about the majors offered at Carteret Community College along with which ones have the highest average starting salaries.